LucasDelfino92/morrowindsharp/setup.md

 - With the **Vanilla** profile selected, click **Copy**.
 Type in **Morrowind Improved** (or whatever you feel) and click **OK**.
 - Close this window.

 On the **Profile** bar below the ID card icon, make sure to select **Morrowind Improved**.
-This will be the profile we will be modding, and you can always revert to the **Vanilla** profile to click deactivate all installed mods.
+This will be the profile we will be modding, and you can always revert to the **Vanilla** profile to quickly deactivate all installed mods.

 Your installed mods are listed on the pane to the left.
 This is the order in which Morrowind loads their assets, with mods closer to the bottom overwriting the assets of mods closer to the top (if conflicting assets are present).
 We will refer to it as our **mod order**.
 It should read as follows: